ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The Client-to-AS request is specified in {{Section 5.8.1 of RFC9200}}.
 The client MUST send this POST request to the token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality (see {{sec-comm-as}}).

-The POST request is formatted as the analogous Client-to-AS request in the OSCORE profile of ACE (see {{Section 3.1 of RFC9203}}), with the following additional parameters that MUST be included in the payload.
+When requesting the first access token of a token series, the POST request is formatted as the analogous Client-to-AS request in the OSCORE profile of ACE (see {{Section 3.1 of RFC9203}}), with the following additional parameters that MUST be included in the payload.

 * 'context_id', defined in {{context_id}} of this document.
 This parameter specifies the Gid (i.e., the ID Context) of an OSCORE group whose intended members are both the client and the RS(s) in the audience for which the access token is asked to be issued.
 In particular, the client wishes to communicate with the RS(s) in that audience using the Group OSCORE Security Context associated with that OSCORE group.